Travel Blog – Blog About Traveling | The Broad Life

 Shilin night market in Taipei

 Located on 4 roads in the Shilin district: Jihe, Dadong, Danan, and Wendi, the Shilin night market is well-known as the largest night market in the rest of Taiwan.
-To visit there, you can hop on the MRT to Jiantan station, the market is just 70m away from the station.
+To visit there, you can hop on the MRT to Jiantan Station, the market is just 70m away from the station.

 Shilin’s infrastructures include two areas: Shilin’s building and a variety of stores around the building.
 Shilin’s building has 1 story and 3 basements.
 On the 1st floor, it is a place for selling countless goods such as clothing, souvenirs, accessories, etc. About 3 basements, there are 2 ones used for parking, and one is so-called as the food heaven that includes unique, super delicious specialties of Taiwan.

 I bet that you are gonna love this stunning street food on the first try.
 Additionally, Shilin has its famous crispy, juicy fried chicken in XXL size that will definitely satisfy chicken foodies, so don’t forget to put it into your dinner plan.
-The market’s working time is from 3 to 1 am and peak hour is between 7 pm to 9 pm.
+The market’s working time is from 3 to 1 am, and the peak hour is between 7 pm to 9 pm.
 Therefore, you should have the right plan to enjoy scrumptious food without spending much time getting in line.

 2. Raohe Night Market – The Collection of Taiwanese Notable Dishes

-The entrance of Raohe night market.
+The entrance of Raohe Night Market.

 The 5-star Michelin street food.